Formal-Systems-Laboratory/rosmop/INSTALL.md

 # Installing ROSMOP

 Here are instructions for installing and building ROSMOP by checking out its source code on GitHub.

 ## Prerequisites

-ROSMOP requires Git, JDK, Ant, JavaCC and RV-Monitor.
+ROSMOP requires Git, JDK and Maven.

 1. [Git](http://git-scm.com/book/en/Getting-Started-Installing-Git)
 v.1.8 or higher